-When is Filing a Consumer Proposal the Best Option for Debt?
+When is Filing a Consumer Proposal the Best Option for Dealing with Debt?

 Guest Post - Gareth Slocombe, CIRP, CPA-CA, Trustee

 Separating spouses may experience debt problems due to numerous reasons: